- Five Osmans: The Ottoman crisis of 1622 in early seventeenth-century literature

 - Research conducted at: Universiteit van Amsterdam

-Chapter three: Osman in the Low Countries: History plays by Kemp and Coppée (Embargo until 09 June 2018)
+Chapter three: Osman in the Low Countries: History plays by Kemp and Coppée (Embargo up to and including 9 June 2018)

 Chapter four: Better the devil you know?
-Gundulić and Mrnavić on the fall of Osman II (Embargo until 09 June 2018)
+Gundulić and Mrnavić on the fall of Osman II (Embargo up to and including 9 June 2018)

-Chapter five: Dede Ağa and the two sultans (Embargo until 09 June 2018)
+Chapter five: Dede Ağa and the two sultans (Embargo up to and including 9 June 2018)